5ire-tech/5ireChain/docs/README.md

 ### Phase 2 (Ongoing) - Road to Mainnet

 #### Q1 2024: Rewards Mechanism - SPoS & Reliability
-Sustainable Proof-of-Stake (SPoS) and reliability mechanism.
-The consensus will be updated to use fast-forward (BABE + GRANDPA) for selection, block production and validation and ESG scores will be used for rewards computation.
-Rewards will also be provided to validator nodes with reliable uptime.
+Sustainable Proof-of-Stake (SPoS) and reliability mechanism -> consensus update to use fast-forward (BABE + GRANDPA) for selection, block production and validation and ESG scores used for rewards computation.
+Rewards are also generated for validator nodes with reliable uptime.
+Rewards distributed are in addition to standard PoS rewards based on stake.

 #### Q1 2024: Sustainability Scores Service
 Service that persists an enterprise’s sustainability score on-chain.
-Based on ESG data provided, this service will calculate an organization’s sustainability score which is subsequently pushed on-chain.
-The rewards mechanism will use the available sustainability score to determine alternate rewards
+Based on ESG data provided, the service calculates an organization’s sustainability score that is subsequently pushed on-chain.
+The rewards mechanism uses the available sustainability score to determine alternate rewards.

 #### Q1 2024: Thunder Testnet GA Launch
 The Thunder Testnet General Availability (GA) launch provides all updates to previously released items from the Beta Testnet and other items: